-The credit profile of the First Nations Finance Authority (FNFA, Aa3 stable) reflects a growing loan portfolio with improving member geographic diversification.
-FNFA's stringent monitoring process ensures that the credit quality of borrowing members will remain strong despite coronavirus pandemic-related uncertainties.
+The credit profile of the First Nations Finance Authority (FNFA, Aa3 stable) reflects a growing loan portfolio with improving member diversification.
+FNFA's stringent monitoring process and robust structural mechanisms ensures that the credit quality of borrowing members remains strong.
 Very high levels of intercepted revenues, which gives FNFA priority over cash flows, ensures strong interest and debt service coverage ratios.
-FNFA's governance and management structure provide significant debenture holder security, including robust structural mechanisms.
 FNFA's credit profile also reflects both the direct and implicit support of the Government of Canada (Aaa stable).
-The credit profile is constrained by a relatively short history of borrowing and operations with nevertheless very fast growth, and low interest rates which could pressure investment returns.
+The credit profile is constrained by some volatility in investment returns, a short history of operations and risk monitoring constraints.

-Exhibit 1

-FNFA continues to see very strong loan growth
+Exhibit 1 FNFA continues to see very strong loan growth which is funded through continued debenture issuances

 Year ending March 31